Today, I wanted to address something that's very important to the preparedness lifestyle.

 Beyond just keeping stock, you'll need to learn to ration your food.
 This starts with having an accurate stock, and calculating calories and servings based on that.

-At the bare minimum, you'll want to ensure you can ration at least 1,000 calories per day per person.
+At the bare minimum, you'll want to ensure you can ration at least 2,000 calories per day per person.
 If you can't sustain that for very long, you'll want to consider employing strategies 2 and 3 immediately, if possible.
-Of course, you can survive on less than 1,000 calories per day, but you won't be able to be very active or alert, which is often necessary in a crisis.
+Of course, you can survive on less than 2,000 calories per day for short periods of time, but you won't be able to be very active or alert, which is often necessary in a crisis.

 Whatever you do, don't panic.
 Keep your wits about you and explore your options.
 Hopefully, these strategies have given you some new options to consider when it comes to your own preparedness plan.
 Trust me, you'll be happy you put these strategies to work when you need them most.